moizmuhammad/db202311/README.md

 ## Who should take this course?

-Whether you want to be a software developer or interested in any data related roles like data analyst, PowerBI professional or data scientest, an in-dept understanding of database technology will be crucial to your success.
+Whether you want to be a software developer or interested in any data related roles like data analyst, PowerBI professional or data scientist, an in-dept understanding of database technology will be crucial to your success.

 ## How this course will be conducted?